 Disadvantages of a Consumer Proposal:

-- Time – Although a consumer proposal is a top choice for many debtors, they are not always the best option.
+- Time – Although a Consumer Proposal is a top choice for many debtors, they are not always the best option.
 A proposal will usually take longer to complete than a bankruptcy.
 Lowering your monthly payment means longer time paying back, however, if your situation improves, you CAN pay off a proposal early.

-- Credit Rating is still affected. – A consumer proposal DOES affect your credit.
+- Credit rating is still affected – A Consumer Proposal DOES affect your credit.
 It will show as an R7 rating and stay there for 3 years after completion.

-- Proposal Terms – You must adhere to all proposal payments and agreements.
+- Proposal terms – You must adhere to all proposal payments and agreements.
 You cannot miss payments or fall behind, or your proposal terms will be terminated.

-- If you do not have a significant income, and do not own assets that would be seized, then a consumer proposal would not be of benefit.
+- If you do not have a significant income, and do not own assets that would be seized, then a Consumer Proposal would not be of benefit.
 In this case, filing personal bankruptcy would possibly be your best option.

-Only an LIT can act as a consumer proposal administrator.
-If you think a consumer proposal is the right solution for you, the next step is to talk with a Licensed Insolvency Trustee.
+Only an LIT can act as a Consumer Proposal administrator.
+If you think a Consumer Proposal is the right solution for you, the next step is to talk with a Licensed Insolvency Trustee.
+Contact us today to find out if a Consumer Proposal is right for you.